keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ### Acceptance Criteria

-- [ ] - the Operator must have a `timeout` specification attribute
+- the Operator must have a `timeout` specification attribute
-- [ ] - the Operator instance must start a busybox pod for the duration of `timeout` in seconds
+- the Operator instance must start a busybox pod for the duration of `timeout` in seconds
-- [ ] - the Operator instance must shut down after duration of `timeout` in seconds, has expired
+- the Operator instance must shut down after duration of `timeout` in seconds, has expired
-- [ ] - the Operator instance must log a message before expiration
+- the Operator instance must log a message before expiration

 ## Lab Walkthrough

+### Strategy

+In a nutshell, we want to start up a pod, running a busybox image for a specific duration.
+But we want our Operator to do this for us, eventually.
+Our strategy for this is detailed as followed:

+- [ ] - Create a YAML specification for a pod which runs for a specified amount of time.
+Do this to validate that our busybox pod can run for a set duration.
+- [ ] - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller
+- [ ] - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
+We will validate the tests as we implement our controller.
+- [ ] - Add the `timeout` attribute to our CRD.
+- [ ] - Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.
+- [ ] - Validate our Unit Tests
+- [ ] - Deploy the Operator to your Kubernetes cluster